qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 - An attribute named `"required_num_results"` indicating the maximal number of measurement results that need to be stored while executing the entry point function
-- An attribute named `"shot_loop"` identifying the function to hold the shoot loop may appear if a back-end opts into **Bullet 14**.

 Optionally, additional attributes may be attached to the entry point.
 Any custom function attributes attached to the entry point should be reflected as metadata